sharpsensoruser/sharp-sensor-demos/GP2Y1040AU0F/README.md

 ### UART Demo: Windows/CSharp

-This is a [C#/.NET Windows Forms application](https://github.com/sharpsensoruser/sharp-sensor-demos/tree/master/GP2Y1040AU0F/sharp_gp2y1040au0f_demo_csharp) for controlling Sharp GP2Y1040AU0F Dust Sensor.
+This is a [C#/.NET Windows Forms application](https://github.com/sharpsensoruser/sharp-sensor-demos/tree/master/GP2Y1040AU0F/sharp_gp2y1040au0f_demo_csharp) for controlling the Sharp GP2Y1040AU0F Dust Sensor.
 The Sharp sensor must be connected to a FT232RL serial-to-USB adapter which connects to your Windows PC.
 The USB adapter must support 3.3V RX/TX and 5V VCC.

 The application has various options for logging the UART data to a log file and to the screen.